52 Writing Tasks To Tackle During Mercury Retrograde: 2025 Guide

 • Plan what I want to review, revise, and repurpose.

-• Revisit how i structure my time and how I approach my business
+• Revisit how I structure my time and how I approach my business

-• Add each one as a specific task on my 12-week plan (grab the free template and workshop).
+• Add each one as a specific task on my 12-week plan

 • Then, each week, I decide which task will happen for the week on which day.

-If you’re reading this and we’re NOT in mercury retrograde, keep a running list of all the things you’ll do when Mercury is retrograding again.
+If you’re reading this and we’re NOT in Mercury retrograde, keep a running list of all the things you’ll do when Mercury is retrograding again.
 I keep these in a parking lot section on my 12-week plan.
 Then, when a Mercury Retrograde pops up, I know exactly what I’m going to work on.

 Jacqueline Fisch

-Jacqueline Fisch is an author, copywriter, writing coach, and the founder of The Intuitive Writing School.
-She helps creatives move past writer’s block and perfectionism so they can finish their important work, and she supports business owners in finding their authentic voice so they can make an impact on the world.
+Jacqueline Fisch is an author, ghostwriter, writing coach, and the founder of The Intuitive Writing School.
+She helps creative business owners create their authentic voice so they can make an impact on the world.

 Before launching her writing and coaching business, Jacq spent 13 years working in corporate communications and management-consulting for clients including Fortune 500 companies and the US government.
-As a freelance copywriter and coach, she’s helped hundreds of clients — tech startups, life and business coaches, creatives, and more — learn how to communicate more authentically and stand out in a busy online world.
+As a ghostwriter and coach, she’s helped thousands of clients — tech startups, life and business coaches, creatives, and more — learn how to communicate more authentically and stand out in a busy online world.

 After moving 14 times in 20 years, she’s decided that home is where the people are.
 She finds home with her husband, two kids, a dog, a cat, and a few houseplants hanging on by a thread.